rstudio/shinycannon/README.md

 release artifacts are built with a GitHub Actions workflow and uploaded as GitHub release assets.

-To create a release and build corresponding release artifacts, create and push a tag prefixed with `v` such as `v1.2.3`.
+Before releasing, first update `pom.xml` with the desired version.
+Then, to create a release and build corresponding release artifacts, create and push a tag prefixed with `v` such as `v1.2.3`.
 On push, the shinycannon `.jar` and a set of platform-specific installers will be created and uploaded.

 Releases are available under the "Releases" tab of the project GitHub page.

+After release artifacts are created, you should update the shinyloadtest documentation to point to the correct URLs.

 ## License